ATLANTIC SLAVE TRADE

 The Atlantic Slave Trade began in the 16th century, reached its peak in the 18th century and ended near the end of the 19th century.
 During the time of the Atlantic Slave Trade, approximately 12 million Africans were put on slave ships, sailed across the Atlantic Ocean and sold into slavery.
 While some historians disagree on the exact number of Africans forced into the Atlantic Slave Trade it was, regardless, a tremendous number of people.
 This made it one of the largest human migrations in history and certainly the largest forced migration in history.

 Most of the slaves from Africa were taken by the European slave ships along the west coast of Africa.
 However, it should be noted that the Africa played an active role in the Atlantic Slave Trade.
 For instance, African societies along the western coast often captured and enslaved other Africans from the interior of the continent.
-Then, the western societies would sell or trade the captured slaves to European traders along the coast.
+Then, the western societies would sell or trade the captured slaves to European traders at long-established trading posts.

-As stated above, the Trade Triangle was a major aspect of the Atlantic Slave Trade.
+The Trade Triangle was a major aspect of the Atlantic Slave Trade.
 The Trade Triangle is the term used by historians to refer to the form of trade that occurred across the Atlantic Ocean during much of the Age of Exploration and the years that followed.
 In general, it was a set of three routes that saw goods and people travel between Europe, Africa and the Americas.
 European traders exported manufactured goods (metal tools, textiles, tobacco, beads, etc.) to the societies of west coast Africa in exchange for African slaves.
 The European goods were manufactured in European factories and shops.
 Next, the African slaves were put aboard European slave ships and taken to the Americas to be sold for huge profits.
-Here the slaves would be put to work on plantations in order to harvest raw materials.
+Here the slaves were forced to labor on plantations in order to harvest raw materials, such as sugar, tobacco and cotton.
 The final stage of the Trade Triangle involved European traders taking the harvested raw materials from the plantations back to Europe where they were processed into goods in European factories.
-The most notable of these raw materials included: sugar, cotton, coffee, metals, and tobacco.
 In general, the Trade Triangle formed a cycle that saw raw materials, manufactured goods, and people transported all across the Atlantic Ocean.
 The route from Africa to the Americas was commonly known as the Middle Passage.
 This was the part in which African slaves were shipped to the Americas.

-The Middle Passage refers to one of the three routes of the Trade Triangle.
-Along this route, African slaves were transported to the New World as part of the Atlantic Slave Trade.
+Along the route of the Middle Passage, African slaves were transported to the New World as part of the Atlantic Slave Trade.
 As such, the Middle Passage is notorious for the terrible conditions and treatment that the African slaves were subjected to as they were forced across the Atlantic Ocean by European slave traders.
-In all, slave ships made the journey across the Atlantic from the 16th until the 19th centuries.

 While North America has a well-documented history of its role in the Atlantic Slave Trade, it was not necessarily the destination of most African slaves.
 For example, the Caribbean received approximately 48% of slaves, while Brazil received approximately 40%.
 In contrast, the United States received about 5% of the total population of African slaves.
 Of 12 million African slaves that were transported during the Atlantic Slave Trade, approximately 600,000 were transported to the United States, which means that about 5% of all African slaves from the Atlantic Slave Trade were brought to America.
 This process first began in the early colonies of America but continued well into the 19th century.
 In fact, African slavery in the United States became an important feature of early America.